 It is important to note that these are protentional incomes based on a clear downline, but things get a little muddy when you actually look at the incomes of the coaches and what level they are on.

 The #1 star Diamond in the Team Beachbody ranking made over 3 million dollars in 2020, while the average income for a coach of the same rank was just over $10,000.
-The average income was $15,800 while the low income was $360, but at least 50% of the coaches make $0.
+Yet, the average income was $15,800 while the low income was $360, but at least 50% of the coaches make $0.
 The average income alone is way below the poverty level income.

 - Team Beachbody violates its own policies.